pavelm14/lab_miscellaneous/phylogeny/README.md

 `--merge` calls PartitionFinder-like method to merge partitions and increase model fit

 `--merge greedy` sets the merging algorithm to the greedy strategy of PartitonFinder (other options include `rcluster` and `rclusterf` [default]; see PartitionFinder's manual for further explanation)

+The resulting file `haeterini_subsets.nex.best_scheme` contains the best-fit partitioning scheme for our dataset